Tuttotorna/OMNIABASE/ROADMAP.md

 ### Success condition

-Omniabase can be understood as a general framework without requiring prior knowledge of satellite repositories.
+A serious reader can understand Omniabase as a general framework without first needing the history of all satellite repositories.

-### Current focus
+### Current state

-This phase is the current priority.
+This phase is substantially established.

+The framework now has:

+- a general README
+- a philosophy document
+- foundational documents
+- architectural taxonomy
+- canonical branches
+- ecosystem mapping
+- roadmap and contribution principles

+This means OMNIABASE now exists as a real umbrella framework, not only as an intuition.

 ---